 Herman Coliver Locus Architecture

-Plans have been approved for La Maravilla, a nine-story permanent supportive housing complex at 1979 Mission Street in San Francisco’s Mission District.
-Construction is now set to start early next year on the first of three phases on the large parcel overlooking the 16th Street BART Station.
-Mission Economic Development Agency and Mission Housing Development Corporation are jointly responsible for the project.
+Construction has officially started for La Maravilla, a nine-story permanent supportive housing development at 2970 16th Street in San Francisco’s Mission District.
+The complex will eventually provide over a hundred affordable housing units, on-site services, and community-focused amenities overlooking the busy 16th Street BART Station.
+Mission Housing and Mission Economic Development Agency are jointly responsible for the project.

 Read More